sparkfunX/Buzzard/README.md

   ## Installation:

+  ### Run as Python Script

   - Windows: open folder where you download and extracted Buzzard (Buzzard-master), hold **Shift** and **right-click** on that folder and from context menu select **"Open PowerShell Window Here"**.
 When the window is open, type: **"pip install -r requirements.txt"** and press Enter.

+  ### New!
+Run as Executable Binary

+  - There is now a 64-bit Windows executable [built with PyInstaller](https://pyinstaller.org/en/stable/) and automatically attached to each stable release.
+Simply download the `buzzard.zip` file attached to the latest release and use `buzzard.exe` just as you would `buzzard.py`.
+There are modified Eagle ULP scripts in the release archive that point to the executable as well.

   ## Usage of _makeLabelGUI_: